-ADT® offers five plans ranging from $36.99 to $49.99 a month.
-The Essentials base plan offers 24/7 monitoring via a landline with a digital keypad, three entry sensors, a motion sensor, a keychain remote, high-decibel alarm, and battery backup.
+ADT offers five plans ranging from $36.99 to $49.99 a month.
+The base plan offers 24/7 monitoring via a landline with a digital keypad, three entry sensors, a motion sensor, a keychain remote, high-decibel alarm, and battery backup.

-- Essentials Plus: $42.99 per month.
-Adds two-way voice that lets you talk with ADT® representatives from your home.
+For $42.99, you can add two-way voice that lets you talk with ADT representatives from your home.

-- Premium Protection with ADT Pulse: $49.99 per month.
-This system includes all features from Essentials, but drops the two-way voice but adds remote control of your system via your smartphone as well as text and email alerts.
+Finally, for $49.99, the Pulse Select system drops the two-way voice but adds remote control of your system via your smartphone as well as text and email alerts.

 ADT’s biggest downfall is that there’s no DIY option here — you will have to have your system professionally installed, whether you like it or not.
 Accordingly, you won’t be able to take your system with you when you move.
 While ADT does offer a free system to customers who move, you’ll have to sign a new contract to take advantage.